SUPPLEMENTAL MATERIALS FOR GOOD WILL HUNTING

 Attachment theory is accepted by most psychologists and psychiatrists as the best explanation for how we develop the capacity to form relationships with others and relate to our environment.
 It asserts that the methods we use to relate to others, manage our needs, express our demands, and shape our expectations for the world are rooted in our relationships with our early caregivers.
 Through these interactions we learn to balance our feelings and need states with others and to establish our varying degrees of independence, dependence, power, and control.
 Attachment also impacts self-esteem through the experience of conflict with caregivers.

 Attachment becomes disorganized and dysfunctional in the presence of neglect or abuse.
 As needs are not consistently met or acknowledged, a damaged concept of self develops.
 Nonverbal communication is also negatively impacted.
-The ensuing fragmented self has difficulty regulating affect and behavior, and managing interpersonal relations.
+The ensuing fragmented self has difficulty regulating affect and behavior as well as managing interpersonal relations.
 These individuals often experience overwhelming feelings of worthlessness and shame.
 The infant learns to expect negative responses from caretakers and therefore begins to turn inward as a means to self-protect and avoid further disappointment.
 Shame reflects the infant's self-blame for the negativity and leads to further psychic injury.

 In treating attachment disorder, the therapist uses the phenomenon of "transference" to fill the gaps in the patient's attachment.
 Transference occurs when patients subconsciously transfer to their therapist the feelings and attitudes that they originally linked with significant figures in their early life.
 Sean, in effect, re-parents Will and becomes the loving caregiver that Will never had.
 It's not just coincidence that Sean chooses to begin the treatment in the Boston Public Garden, a place where parents take young children for rides on a small lake in boats with swan decorations.